aradhana14nov/Wordpress-Helm-Chart/cover.md

 ![Logo](_images/logo.png)

 WordPress is one of the most versatile open source content management systems on the market.
-A publishing platform for building blogs and websites.
+WordPress is built for high performance and is scalable to many servers, has easy integration via REST, JSON, SOAP and other formats, and features a whopping 15,000 plugins to extend and customize the application for just about any type of website.

 # Introduction
 WordPress Bitnami Chart bootstraps a deployment on a cluster using the  package manager.